 Trump claims his supporters are threatened with jail for refusing to denounce him

+Trump says supporters are threatened with jail for refusing to denounce him as he warns they are a ‘sleeping giant’

 ‘They go to people that know me and they threaten them with jail time unless [they] say something bad about Trump’